-The South Surrey & White Rock Chamber of Commerce respectfully acknowledges that our work is conducted on the ancestral and unceded traditional territory of the Board Salish people, especially the Semiahmoo, Katzie, Kwantlen First Nations.
+The South Surrey & White Rock Chamber of Commerce respectfully acknowledges that our work is conducted on the ancestral and unceded traditional territory of the Coast Salish people, especially the Semiahmoo, Katzie, Kwantlen First Nations.
 We are grateful for the opportunity to serve on this territory.

 We are the voice of business and the heart of the community in South Surrey & White Rock.